klim2020/qwqer_shipment/manual.md

       -*Company Phone Number* - Needs to be mobile, the phone number of your store, by this number couriers can connect with you in case something went wrong

+      -*Set type of checkout module* - You need to set checkout module, this is required if you are using modules like SimpleCheckout.

    After succesful instalation, plus icon will change to pensil button, that means now you can edit module settings, So press "edit(pensil)" button: